Nina1o1/my-menu/README.md

   ```

 ## Data Model
-The application will store Users and their Recipes
+The application will store Users, Recipes, and Filters
 - Users can have multiple Recipes (via reference)
+- Users can have multiple Filters (via reference)
+- Filters must have one User (via reference)
+- Recipes must have one User (via reference)
 - Recipes can have multiple Steps (via embedded)
 - Recipes can have multiple Ingredients (via embedded)
+- Recipes can have miltiple Filters (via reference)

 A Sample User:
 ```json